How to make lo-fi hip hop

 - Lo-fi hip hop drum beat

 A lo-fi favorite is a deep sub-bass.
-Search for “deep bass” or ”sub” in Virtual instruments to find a good one.
+Search for “deep bass” or ”sub” in Instrument presets to find a good one.

 If you want to add a bassline to a sample, it’s a lot easier if you know what notes you can use.
 Look up the key of the sample, and then you can use a website like the Scale Navigator on Scales Chords if you’re not that familiar with music theory.